Skip to main content

 Academic

-The differential long-term effects of progestogens on are a direct function of their specific molecular interactions with a panoply of steroid hormone receptors and the subsequent downstream genomic and non-genomic signaling cascades they initiate.
+The differential long-term effects of progestogens on breast tissue are a direct function of their specific molecular interactions with a panoply of steroid hormone receptors and the subsequent downstream genomic and non-genomic signaling cascades they initiate.

 While endometrial protection is the unifying therapeutic goal, the divergent pharmacology of these compounds at the level of the mammary epithelium dictates their risk profile.
 The distinction between natural progesterone and synthetic progestins is not merely semantic; it is a profound pharmacological reality rooted in receptor affinity, selectivity, and the resulting patterns of gene expression.